Key details

 Overview

-Our Bachelor of Health Science provides skills to fill gaps in the Australian health care system and prepares you to work in a multidisciplinary health industry.
+The Bachelor of Health Science provides the skills to fill the gap in the Australian health care system and prepares you to work in a multidisciplinary health industry.

-This health science degree offers strong health industry connections and course content which leads to a career in health policy and research, health and wellbeing or health promotion.
-This course also offers a pathway into master level studies if you wish to pursue a career in occupational therapy, nutrition, speech and language therapy, health research and public health.
+The Bachelor of Health Science has strong health industry connections and course content which leads to work in areas including, health policy and research, health and wellbeing and health promotion.
+This course offers a pathway into master level studies so you can pursue a career in occupational therapy, nutrition, speech and language therapy, health research and public health.

 A core part of the course is the community project which provides opportunity to put your knowledge into practice supported by CDU academic staff.
-Our Bachelor of Health Science offers international study opportunities and welcomes both First Nations and international students with dedicated support services on hand to support you through your degree.
+You will have access to international study opportunities and our course offers both an Indigenous and international support lecturer.

 As a graduate, you will be ready to make a positive difference to health across local, rural and remote Australia and beyond.